nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_01_06-MARS_SPIRIT.md

 ----
 ### DATE: January 06, 2004
 ----
-Good Morning, Good Morning, by the Beatles.
+Good Morning, Good Morning by The Beatles

 ##### Comment:
 * No mission comment